 - Samsung Galaxy S7, S8, S9, Note and Note II

-If you own one of these supported devices, your life is much easier.
-Pick a font, hit download and start using it right away.
+If you own one of these supported devices, you can install ttf fonts on android without root.
+To download fonts on android pick a font, hit download and start using it right away.

 iFont does come with one limitation for devices that aren’t listed above.
 You might face some compatibility issue that asks you to root your device.